This article is part of an overview of getting started with Red Canary:

 - Playbooks, which are groups of actions you want to take to achieve a goal.
 Playbooks can range from the simple (“Email my security mailing list”) to the complex (“Notify an on-call phone tree, network isolate any affected endpoints, and begin remediation”).

 - Triggers, which dictate when automation should begin.
-Triggers begin with an event (such as When a detection is published or When an Endpoint status changes) and can be limited by conditions such as the threat’s severity level is high.
+Triggers begin with an event (such as When a threat is published or When an Endpoint status changes) and can be limited by conditions such as the threat’s severity level is high.

 You can manage everything related to automation in the Automations view, which displays a list of your triggers and their corresponding playbooks.